discord/embedded-app-sdk/examples/iframe-playground/README.md

 # Manual Deployment

-Steps to manually deploy the activity 0.
+Steps to manually deploy the embedded app 0.
 Have access to the Discord Dev cloudflare account

 1. Log into cloudflare with your credentials associated with Discord Dev